Cathy Park Hong: Dance Dance Revolution

 Dance Dance Revolution was Hong's second book, published in 2007 by W.W.
 Norton.
 It is a collection of poems, written in a style that encompasses "code-switching", or the mixture of several languages, such as English, Spanish, French and Korean, and spoken extremely informally with the inclusion of slang.
 The story takes place in an imaginary place called "The Desert", a luxurious place where people of different origins and languages mingle, causing a blend of languages that form into a dialect known in the book as "Desert Creole".

 The narrator of Dance Dance Revolution is the Historian, who travels to the Desert to find the woman who her father once loved.
 "The Guide", a character in the story who acts as the tour guide to the Historian, is that woman.
 Most of the poems in the book are told from The Guide's point of view, characterized by the Guide's mixture of languages and point of view, with narration of the Historian, which is characterized by the Historian's use of standard English.
 The Guide uses the poems to talk about her life in the Desert as well as her past during the Kwangju Revolution, when she lived in South Korea before she moved to the Desert.

 When asked about the unusual language in the book, Hong commented, "As far as the language, I was reading a lot of linguistic theory at the time, particularly on this idea of Creole as a language that is in transition.
 French, for instance, was a Creole of Latin before it became the "official" language.
 English is always in transition, although the Standard version is more likely to be frozen in its glass cube.
 But spoken, English is a busy traffic of dialects, accents, and slang words going in and out of fashion.
 Slang is especially fascinating.
 I love outdated slang dictionaries — these words are artifacts that tell you the mindset and squeamish taboos of a certain milieu during a certain time period.
 I wanted the English in the book to be a hyperbole of that everyday dynamism of spoken English."

 Minor Feelings: An Asian American Reckoning

-Minor Feelings: An Asian American Reckoning, published in 2020 by One World, was Cathy Park Hong's first non-fiction book.
+Minor Feelings: An Asian American Reckoning, published in 2020 by One World, was Hong's first non-fiction book.
 It can be considered a memoir and autobiographical to a certain extent.
-Organized around 7 essays and addressing different acts of racial discrimination, Hong uses her life experiences and feelings to demonstrate what it is like living as part of a marginalized community in the capitalist United States of America.
+Organized around seven essays and addressing different acts of racial discrimination, Minor Feelings uses Hong's life experiences and feelings to demonstrate what it is like living as part of a marginalized community in the capitalist United States of America.
 The book was a Pulitzer Prize finalist and won the National Book Critics Circle Award for autobiography.
+In 2021, Greta Lee and A24 were reported to be working on an adaptation of the book.